 - Drop in body temperature

 - Loss of coordination

 - Neurological depression

 Not only are these bad for humans, but it is also extremely and equally bad for dogs.
 A dog can die from ingesting 3 pieces of cigarettes.
 Chewing tobacco and other products that contain nicotine such as nicotine gum, is toxic to your dog.
 A dog who ingested a massive amount of nicotine can die in a matter of 15 minutes when not treated immediately.

 Signs and results of nicotine poisoning:

 - Uncontrolled urination/defecation

 Prevention is better than cure

 Be always mindful of your purses especially if it contains some of the items that were previously mentioned.
-Place your purses where dogs can't access it.
-You could also hang them by using some heavy duty hooks or hangers and always make sure that it is properly zippered or snapped closed.
+Place your purses where dogs can't access them.
+You could also hang them by using some heavy-duty hooks or hangers and always make sure that it is properly zippered or snapped closed.